Play Live Radio

 Protest in Eugene declared a 'riot' by police after daylong 'general strike’ events

-Protesters lined the streets around the federal building in downtown Eugene on Friday, holding signs and chanting to express opposition to federal immigration enforcement.
+Protesters lined the streets around the building throughout the day, holding signs and chanting in opposition to federal immigration enforcement.
+The demonstrations came as part of a nationwide "general strike" called by people critical of federal agencies, including ICE.

-Among the participants in the first hour of the demonstration was Vivian Kelly, a disabled nurse who was doing beadwork while protesting.
+Among the participants in the first hour of the events was Vivian Kelly, a disabled nurse who was doing beadwork while protesting.

 "This is not a protest against Democrats or Republicans," Kelly said.
 "This is a protest against right and wrong."

-By late afternoon Friday, protesters had pushed up against the building, banging on doors and windows, and spraying graffiti on the walls.
+By late afternoon Friday, some protesters had pushed up against the building, banging on doors and windows and spraying graffiti on the walls.
 According to the Daily Emerald, at least one window had been damaged.

 Elsewhere in Oregon